TrinityCore/tc-wiki/database/335/world/item_template.md

 &nbsp;

 ### requiredspell
-The required Id from Spell.dbc that the player needs to have to use this item.
+The [Spell ID](/files/DBC/335/spell#id) that the player needs to have to use this item.
 &nbsp;

 ### requiredhonorrank